 - What is the chance that my actinic keratoses will recur?

 Quick GuideUnderstanding Cancer: Metastasis, Stages of Cancer, and More

 PDT is not as effective for thick actinic keratoses due to the inability of the photosensitizer drug to penetrate into the depths of the lesion.
 These growths may need to be destroyed using some other technique.

 What are possible complications or side effects of photodynamic therapy?

 Overall, most patients tolerate the minor procedure very well without any complications.
 However, PDT is associated with some possible minor risks and complications.
 Since an exaggerated light-sensitive reaction is expected by definition of PDT, most patients understand and expect some type of a sunburn or red reaction after skin PDT.
 Not everyone gets a sunburn reaction, however.
 Some patients may have no visible reaction or redness.

-Possible risks and complications of photodynamic therapy include burning, skin discoloration, skin redness, prominent tiny blood vessels (telangeictasia), pain, infection, cold-sore activation, blisters, scabs, unsightly scars, cosmetic disfigurement, skin discoloration, eye injury or swelling, allergic reactions, prolonged sun sensitivity, and reaction to topical anesthesia.
+Possible risks and complications of photodynamic therapy include burning of the treated area, skin discoloration, skin redness, prominent tiny blood vessels (telangiectasia), pain, infection, cold-sore activation, blisters, scabs, unsightly scars, cosmetic disfigurement, skin discoloration, eye injury or swelling, allergic reactions, prolonged sun sensitivity, and reaction to topical anesthesia.

 Minor, serious, or life-threatening reactions can occur with the use of anesthetics or with medications given before, after, or during a procedure.